build-week-split-the-bill/split-the-bill-BE/README.md

 Whenever for a route a certain ID or Resource object like a user is required these routes are protected by validation middleware and returning generic responses when used by badly shaped requests.
 Thus every endpoint documented has a indication of what generic validation responses it will provide when used incorrectly.

+Authorization is handled through Java Web Token (JWT).
+A token authorizes a user to access JWT protected routes for 1 hour until it a relogin needs to happen.

+To submit a JWT along a HTTP request add the JWT that can be acquired through the unprotected login route and then set it as "Authorization" "eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJzdWJqZWN0IjoxMSwiZW1haWwiOiJrZXZpbkB0ZXN0LmNvbTY2NiIsImlhdCI6MTU2NDY4MzgzMiwiZXhwIjoxNTY0Njg3NDMyfQ.t3LhcZ5VppqZMSPL4LAWcllEqKzI9nTZ8VNseMZzoVE" as a Header for the request.

+The JWT is randomly generated and only the specific provided one from login will be valid.

 <span style="color:red">Bad Authorization Response (401 UNAUTHORIZED)</span>:

 ```